davisbradleyj/covid19-tracker/README.md

 Open-Source JavaScript library allowed the application to pin markers to the map and open PopUps for the country data when clicked.

 * NewsAPI
 A simple and easy-to-use API that returns JSON metadata for international headlines with the ability to filter by topic (HEALTH).
-Unfortunately, NewsAPI has recently put their data behind a prohibitive paywall and other news sources are being researched.
-Until a revised news source has been put in place, News articles will only be visible in a development environment

 * api.covid19api (getpostman)
 Provides detailed up to date status reports on Covid-19 cases around the world.